 Choose your time and location

-We at the Pro-Life Action League have held ours at 10:00 a.m. because it fits well with our local churches’ schedules, but you’ll want to check with churches in your area to make sure you’re not conflicting with other services on Good Friday.
+At the Pro-Life Action League we typically hold our service at 10:00 a.m. to accommodate local Good Friday church services.
+Check with churches in your area to make sure you’re not conflicting with other Good Friday services.

 Once you’ve decided on the details for your service, please email the Pro-Life Action League with the time, date, and location including physical address of your service so we can add it to our list of sites.